DanielHadley/DanielHadley.github.io/_posts/2017-10-03-Bayesian-Coin-538.md

 In other words, Bayesian updating identifies the correct coin almost 5x faster in terms of flips needed.

 I've pasted the code below.
-I'm not 95% certain this is correct.
+I'm not 95% certain this is correct, or that it fits within the rules of Oliver's riddle.
 I ported the code for updating directly from Bayes' formula, after all, and I devised the test to see if it works.
 I'm also doubtful it's the only method that arrives at a solution so quickly.
 There must be a frequentist approach, right?
 What about [Pearson's test](https://en.wikipedia.org/wiki/Likelihood-ratio_test#Coin_tossing) after each flip?
 Would that also converge on 74?

+That said, this does seem like the ideal kind of problem for Bayesian sequential updating.
+The prior is certain, and relatively high.
+Thinking beyond coins, which are always a proxy for more interesting real-world binomial problems, it's easy to see the value in a 254 year old formula.

 {% highlight R %}
 #### Method two: Bayesian updating simulation ####